Dionisiy/CA/css-an-overview.md

 [see the code](https://denishromenko.gitbooks.io/codeacademy_doc/content/introduction_to_css/ex1.html)

 ### **The importance of semicolons**

 As you start adding more and more property-value pairs for each CSS selector, it's important to remember to put a semicolon \(`;`\) at the end of each line.

 The semicolon tells CSS that one property-value pair is over and it's time to move on to the next one.
 Without semicolons, it'll become confused and your page won't look right.

+> Don't forget: all property-value pairs for a selector are surrounded by curly braces \(`{}`\).

+### **Color commentary**

+While it's important to get all your syntax down correctly, it's also a good idea to write **comments** as you go along.
+Good comments will help remind you why you did something a certain way \(or will help someone else out if they're reading your code without you there to explain it\).